CPE Policy Updates

 2. Retiring CPAs who failed to notify the Board of intended retirement and as a result, did not secure and report the required CPE hours during the last calendar year of active licensure, shall be listed on NASBA's Accountancy License Database (ALD) web page as "Retired" instead of "Lapsed due to CPE Non-compliance".
 However, internal records will continue to reflect the CPE non-compliance status in the event the CPA would apply for activation of licensure at a future date.

-On July 15, 2005, the Board adopted the Statement on Standards for Continuing Professional Education (CPE) Programs issued jointly by AICPA and NASBA.
+The West Virginia Board of Accountancy has adopted the Statement on Standards for Continuing Professional Education (CPE) Programs issued jointly by AICPA and NASBA.

 CPE Standards, Policies, and Guidelines